 Byrne’s idea was to use color to make learning easier and “diffuse permanent knowledge.”
 The result has been described as one of the oddest and most beautiful books of the 19th century.

 Each proposition is set in Caslon italic, with a four-line initial, while the rest of the page is a unique riot of primary colors.
-On some pages, letters and numbers only are printed in colour, sprinkled over the pages like tiny wild flowers and demanding the most meticulous alignment of different color plates for printing.
+On some pages, letters and numbers only are printed in colour, sprinkled over the pages like tiny wildflowers and demanding the most painstaking alignment of different color plates for printing.

 This book presents a meticulous facsimile of Byrne’s vivid publication.
 A masterwork of art and science